istio/community/ROLES.md

 ### Requirements

-* Assigned by technical oversight committee.
+* Assigned by technical oversight committee

 ### Responsibilities and privileges